 Unfortunately, due to the state of Fan Man-yee’s remaining body parts, the police and medical examiners were unable to determine a cause of death.
 There was no doubt that she had experienced indescribable torture, and that the three men had inflicted much of the damage to her body, but there was no way to tell whether a drug overdose or the torture was to blame.

 As a result, the three were convicted not of murder, but manslaughter, as the jury believed that though they had caused her death, death was not the intent.
 The charge left Hong Kong’s public reeling from the Hello Kitty Murder, but the trio sentenced only to life in prison – with the possibility of parole in 20 years.

 Next, read about the horrifying case of Junko Furuta, who was subjected to sadistic torture for a month by her classmates.
-Then, read about the American master of torture, H.H.
-Holmes, and his house of horrors.
+Then, read about the horrifying cage homes that Hong Kong’s poor were once forced to live in.